soundcore23/Seattle_restaurants_guide/README.md

 We divided Seattle into neighborhoods using the Seattle Open Data Neighborhood Atlas.
 The neighborhood map and restaurant data were combined to create the final dataset used in the application.

 ## AI Use Disclosure:
+In the development of this project, ChatGPT was utilized to assist with various aspects of the work:
+- **Code Skeleton and Navbar Tweaks**: AI was used to help build a skeleton of code and refine certain aspects of the navigation bar.
+- **JavaScript Coding and Debugging**: ChatGPT was employed to assist with writing JavaScript code and debugging issues.
+- **Yelp Fusion API Integration**: AI was used to work with the Yelp Fusion API to generate and process the GeoJSON file for restaurant data.
+- **Favicon**: A custom favicon was created using ChatGPT.